AliyaSalmanova1/AliyaSalmanova1/README.md

-## Hi there, I'm Aliya!
-Thank you for visiting my profile 👋
+## Thank you for visiting my profile 👋

-- 👩🏻‍💻 I’m currently working on open source projects!
-- 📚 At the moment I am also learning Angular!
 - 💼 Visit my personal portfolio where you can contact me: https://aliya-s-portfolio.vercel.app/
-- ❤️ Passionate about creating friendly, responsive interfaces and apps that users will love
-- 🌸 Besides coding, I also enjoy karaoke, reading, doing music, and fussing over my dog

 ### Here are some technologies that I use 🧰
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)